wandb/wandb-content-navigator/README.md

 ## Usage

-Run `run.sh` to run the app, this will start the FastAPI endpoint and the Slack app.
+Install all dependencies by running `bash build.sh`, you will need Poetry installed.
+Then run `bash run.sh` to run the app, this will start the FastAPI endpoint and the Slack app.

 **Environment Variables**

 You will need to set the following environment variables in a `.env` file:

 ```